-Enabling powerful smartphones, brighter and more efficient displays, and faster microprocessors.
+Enabling brighter, more efficient displays, and faster microprocessors.

 Coherent delivers a broad range of laser technologies to service a wide array of applications within microelectronics fabrication, advanced packaging and flat panel display manufacture.
 Whether that laser technology is excimer, solid state, semiconductor or ultrafast, all Coherent lasers are designed and built to deliver superior processing results.